bjornmeansbear/lectureScripts/ASustainableDesigner.md

 Are there visual choices that are more sustainable?

-What form says “I believe that humans and all life should flourish?”
+What forms says “I believe that all life should flourish?”

-Are aesthetics as they relate to sustainability even important?

 ## Sustainability and Beauty